 - Small business development

-- Service-Learning is a teaching method used throughout Duquesne to develop meaningful community projects that reflect the course learning objectives.
+- Community-engaged teaching is a teaching method used throughout Duquesne to develop meaningful community projects that reflect the course learning objectives.

 Do You Need Volunteers?